jhc13/taggui/README.md

 - Batch tag operations for renaming, deleting, and sorting tags
 - Advanced image list filtering
 - Automatic caption generation with LLaVA, BLIP-2, InstructBLIP, and KOSMOS-2
+- Option to load auto-captioning models in 4-bit for reduced VRAM usage

 ## Installation